jlvFlores/Fin3erCuatri/README.md

     Ask Team member for complete descriptions of products (opcional), Add shoping cart and show shopping cart with Javascript when pressing "pedidos", Add pedidos option to single.view.php,
-    Add a function that will reduce the product's quantity when a user makes a purchase, Ensure only admin can access admin features, get rid off fancy javascript in admin
+    Add a function that will reduce the product's quantity when a user makes a purchase, Get rid off fancy javascript in admin,
+    Edit menu in contenedor.view.php (opcional)